Modeling and interpolation of the ambient magnetic field by Gaussian processes: The ambient magnetic field

 \section{The ambient magnetic field}

-On a macroscopic scale, magnetic fields are \emph{vector fields}, meaning that at any given location, they have a direction and strength (magnitude).
+On a macroscopic scale, magnetic fields are \emph{vector fields}, meaning that at any given location, they have a direction and a strength (magnitude).
 These properties are familiar from everyday life: the force created by permanent magnets attracting and repelling ferromagnetic materials is used in various utensils, and the compass aligning itself with the direction of the Earth's magnetic field has proved invaluable for mankind during the past centuries.
 The Earth's magnetic field sets a background for the ambient magnetic field, but deviations caused by the bedrock and anomalies induced by man-built structures deflect the Earth's magnetic field.
 This makes the magnetic field vary from point to point, see Figure~\ref{fig:distorted-field}.

 We describe the magnetic field with a function $\vect{H}(\vect{x})$, where $\vect{H} : \R^3 \to \R^3$.
-For each point in space $\vect{x}$ there will be an associated magnetic field $\vect{H}(\vect{x})$.
+For each point in space $\vect{x}$, there will be an associated magnetic field $\vect{H}(\vect{x})$.
 Such a vector field can be visualized with field lines, where points in space are associated with arrows.
-The principles under which the magnetic field is affected by structures of buildings are well known and governed by the very basic laws of physics, see Appendix~\ref{appendix:magnetic-field} for more details.
+The principles under which the magnetic field is affected by structures of buildings are well known and governed by the very basic laws of physics \citep[see, \eg,][]{Jackson:1999, Vanderlinde:2004, Griffiths+College:1999}.